 Supply Pipe Factors

-Effectiveness, durability, and cost will be the deciding factors in your purchase decision.
-Both copper and PEX are good for certain uses – your environment and individual needs will determine what type of supply pipe you need.
+Effectiveness, durability, and cost will be the deciding factors in your purchase decision when working on plumbing repairs and installation.
+Both copper and PEX are good for certain uses – your environment and individual needs will determine what type of piping you need.

 The most important factor of any pipe is its effectiveness.
 The good news in the copper vs. PEX debate is that both are excellent options – neither are particularly prone to leaks as long as they are installed properly.
 We’ll discuss ease of installation and other external factors later on, but as for the pipes themselves, both materials are high quality.
 Copper is strong and solid while PEX is flexible and easy to move around.